magomezh/Food_Insecurity/README.md

 The visualizations contain large bubbles that show counties with foodbanks within a 100 mile radius, while the smaller bubbles do not have foodbanks within a 100 mile radius.

-The range of color of the bubbles symbolizes the variables (Food Insecurity, Poverty Rate, Unemployment Rate)
+The range in color of the bubbles symbolizes the variable rate (Food Insecurity, Poverty Rate, Unemployment Rate).

 <table>
   <tr>